sunithapatel/cloud-workshop/README.md

 It is possible to run the full application on your machine after you have installed the tools above and cloned this repository to your machine.

-> The commands below assume you are in the root of this repository.
+> The commands below assume you are in the this folder (workshop-1-azure-app-service-and-sql-azure).

 ### Initial set up of the database